harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```
 Before merging, g24882.t1 is in the steelblue network, with 212 other genes
 After merging with a threshold of 0.05:
 g24882.t1 is in the steelblue network, with 212 other genes
+After merging with a threshold of 0.10:
+g24882.t1 is in the steelblue network, with 212 other genes
 After merging with a threshold of 0.15:
 g24882.t1 is in the steelblue network, with 212 other genes